FilipeMCruz/sensae-console/docs/model/README.md

 - `measures.{number}.distance.millimeters`: value representing the distance to a given point in millimeters;
 - `measures.{number}.distance.maxMillimeters`: value representing the maximum distance the sensor can be to a given point in millimeters;
 - `measures.{number}.distance.minMillimeters`: value representing the minimum distance the sensor can be to a given point in millimeters;
+- `device.commands.{number}.payload`: base64 string;

-Due to lack a of discussion and tests some data is missing a well-defined unit of measurement.
+Due to lack a of discussion and tests some data types may be missing a well-defined unit of measurement.

+## Support for Controllers

+In order to support Controllers, devices that aggregate various sensors, `measures` and `device.commands` can link to a sub device.

+The value 0 is reserved for the controller/main device, any other number can be used to reference a sub device.

+As an example imagine a controller that has 3 sub devices, a valve and two sensors, one with temperature values and other with humidity values.
+We could map the `valve` to sub device **1**, the `temperature sensor` to sub device **2** and the `humidity sensor` to sub device **3**.

+In `device management` this controller would be defined as a device that holds 3 devices, and would reference device 'XXX' as sub device **1** (the `valve`), device 'YYY' (the `temperature sensor`) as sub device **2** and device 'ZZZ' (the `humidity sensor`) as sub device **3**.

+Everything in `measures.{number}` and `device.commands.{number}` would be processed as if it was sent by the referenced sub device and not the controller.

 ## Further Discussion